 If you want to conduct research of a user’s experience of your app or product over an extended period of time, versus a one-time session, then a Diary Study might be the right method for you.

 Diary Studies (aka longitudinal studies), are a great way to collect qualitative data through a user’s daily logs — in the user’s natural context — so that UX researchers, developers, and designers can study and learn from these daily interactions.

-Lookback serves as your data collector and single URL for a project.
-It’s the repository that your entire team can create and share time-stamped notes and highlights to surface insights during or after the study.
+Lookback serves as your data collector and repository that your entire team can use to create and share time-stamped notes & highlights to surface insights during or after the study.
 You can use Lookback for your desktop or mobile Diary Studies to add strategic value to your practice.
 Here’s how:

-We suggest creating a unique SelfTest Round in your project for each participant.
-Of course, you might prefer that all participants upload their sessions to a single, global SelfTest Round.
+Of course, you might prefer that all participants upload their sessions to a single, global SelfTest or Tasks Round.
 Each unique session will create a recording that saves itself, within the associated Round, chronologically by date/time indicating the participants name or identifier.
 Once you’ve decided the structure, create a project – same as you would for any study on Lookback.

-You’ll want to be clear on how often your participant should click the SelfTest link to record a new session: once a day?
+You’ll want to be clear on how often your participant should click the SelfTest or Tasks link to record a new session: once a day?
 Twice a week?
 At least X times in a defined period of time?
-Check out our customizable mobile and desktop templates for ideas.
+Check out our customizable email templates for ideas.

 Once the study has completed, be sure to thank your participant 🙏

 We would love to know how you do Diary Studies with Lookback.
 Feel free to reach out to us at email@example.com with any questions, feedback, tips and ideas.